What is a Record of Employment (ROE)?

 The ROE is a complete record of the worker’s employment history, and employees use it to claim Employment Insurance benefits.
-It includes details about the employee’s insurable hours and insurable earnings as well as time spent with a company.
-It is used to determine the amount of insurance they will be able to claim.
+Because of this, it includes details about the employee’s insurable hours and insurable earnings as well as time spent with a company.
+In addition, it is used to determine the amount of insurance they will be able to claim.

 Tired of scrolling?
 Download a PDF version for easier offline reading and sharing with coworkers